 - 1 drop blue food coloring

 - Cream the butter and sugars together until light and fluffy.
 Add the salt, ground cinnamon, and cloves; mix to combine.
-Now, add in the egg yolk and vanilla extract and mix until the egg is completely incorporated.
+Now, add in the egg yolk, orange zest, and vanilla extract and mix until the egg is completely incorporated.
 Add the flour and mix just until the flour is incorporated; don’t mix anymore than you need to.

 - Wrap the dough in plastic wrap and pat down so that you get a 1 inch disc.
 Refrigerate the dough until it’s thoroughly chilled, about 1 hour.